WakiMak/trentent.github.io-forked/_posts/2013-07-17-import-csv-header-variable.md

 #import csv with our header
 $values = import-csv Values.txt  -Header $header</pre>

-This failed. Â Our $header variable became a single header in the CSV. Â The help for "Import-CSV" says the -header should have a string value. Â I tried $header.ToString() but it didn't work either. Â I found you need to do the following:
+This failed.
+Our $header variable became a single header in the CSV.
+The help for "Import-CSV" says the -header should have a string value.
+I tried $header.ToString() but it didn't work either.
+I found you need to do the following:

 <pre class="lang:default decode:true ">$dirlist = Get-ChildItem -filter *.conf | Select-Object -ExpandProperty Name
 #header value in powershell "Import-CSV" must be an array, a text variable parses as one header item